Project Overview

 East Boulder Community Park currently has 5 courts.
 The set of 3 courts on the west side will be converted to 6 dedicated pickleball courts.
 The other set of 2 existing courts on the east side will remain dedicated tennis courts.

-Additionally, 8 outdoor tennis courts are planned for the southern portion of East Boulder Community Park, the property formerly known as Hogan Pancost.
+Additionally, 8 outdoor tennis courts are planned for the southern portion of EBCP, the property formerly known as Hogan Pancost.
 With the conversion of the three existing courts to pickleball, this will result in a total of 10 dedicated tennis courts and 6 dedicated pickleball courts at EBCP.

-The southern portion of EBCP was acquired by the city in 2019 for stormwater and flood management, parkland, and open space purposes.
-The land is not currently included in the city limits and must be annexed before courts can be built on a portion of it.
-The annexation process is underway and is expected to be considered by the Planning Board and City Council later in the year.
+The southern portion of EBCP was acquired by the City in 2019 for stormwater and flood management, parkland, and open space purposes.
+The land was formerly outside of city limits and needed to be annexed before courts could be built on a portion of it.
+The annexation process was approved with a unanimous vote by City Council at the public hearing on Feb.
+19, 2026

 Project scope